-Investment manager: this term describes a firm that manages portfolios of stocks and shares on behalf of charities, among other clients.
+Investment manager: this term describes a firm that manages portfolios of stocks, shares and other assets on behalf of charities, among other clients.
 Some charities use a financial planner or investment consultant for help in selecting an investment manager.
 Some charities liaise directly with investment managers to manage the investment manager interview process themselves.